-In 2019, our annual conference was born, hosted at the wonderful Crucible theatre.
-In February 2020, we built on the success of the first conference.
+In 2019, our annual conference was born, hosted at the wonderful Crucible theatre, with Tom Sherrington as keynote speaker.
+In February 2020, we built on the success of the first conference, this time featuring Tom Bennett as keynote.
 Working closely with our friends at Sheffield Theatres, the event was held at the Lyceum theatre, and later at Sheffield Hallam University.

 In February 2021, our conference went virtual!
 MLTogether EdCon2021: Momentum focussed on the continued development of our fantastic staff, with 4 high profile keynote speakers booked for the day.
 We only wanted the best for the event, so heard from education research greats: David Didau, Dylan Wiliam, Mary Myatt and Marc Rowland.
 Staff had the opportunity to hear from these gurus of educational research, then take part in live Q&A sessions.

 A deeply thought provoking and enjoyable day to reflect, learn and hone what is at the heart of what we do as teachers every day.

 Topics covered included:

 - Embedding Formative Assessment

 - Building a Reading Culture

 A fascinating, bespoke set of talks, which will have a positive impact on my department's teaching methods and our students' learning experience.